 Education, qualification: 2010 acknowledgement by the Lithuanian Bar Association as attorney at law.
 2006 Humboldt University, Law faculty, Master of German and European Law and Legal Practice (M.LL.P.).
-2004 Vilnius university, Law faculty, Master degree in law.
+2004 Vilnius university, Law faculty, Master degree in law.Professional experience: 2010 - present Law firm of Džiuginta Balčiūnė, Attorney at law.
+2009-

-Professional experience: 2009-2010 Law firm RAIDLA LEJINS & NORCOUS, lawyer.
+2010 Law firm RAIDLA LEJINS & NORCOUS, lawyer.
 2006-2008 Law firm Bernotas and Dominas GLIMSTEDT, lawyer.
 04/2006-07/2006 practice at Political unite of Representation of the European Commission.
-Miscellaneous: Member of the Supervisory Board of AB Avia Solutions Group.
-Since 2007 Member of the Lithuanian Young Bar Association. since 2006 Presidium member of the Association of the family members of Lithuanian diplomats.
+Miscellaneous: 2004 - 2005 member of the Diplomat club "Willkommen in Berlin" at the Ministry of Foreign Affairs, Berlin.
+2006 - present member of the Association "Alumni" at the Vilnius University, Law faculty.
+2006 - present member of the Association of the family members of Lithuanian diplomats.
+2007 - present member of the Lithuanian Young Bar Association.
+2009 - present member of Lithuanian Countryside Tourism Association.
+2010 - present member of the Lithuanian Bar Association.
+2010 - present member of Supervisory Board of Avia Solutions Group, AB.